nodirbekUmarov04/thesis-classification-microservice/README.md

 If `calibration_offset` is not provided, the service uses the default value `96.0`.
 You can override it with the environment variable `DEFAULT_CALIBRATION_OFFSET`.
+If the provided calibration value is missing or outside the valid range, the service falls back to the default value.

 Response: